ryanatkn/gro/contributing.md

 [Gro extends SvelteKit](https://github.com/feltcoop/gro/blob/main/src/docs/sveltekit.md)
 with additional things we find useful, but today it's not a well-designed superset of functionality.
-Gro has its own build and publishing systems that are less flexible than they ought to be.
+Gro has its own build (non-frontend) and publishing systems that are less flexible than and duplicate functionality of SvelteKit and Vite.
 It mostly avoids interfering with SvelteKit, and generally complements it, but I need to reduce its scope and
 [rely more on SvelteKit and Vite](https://github.com/feltcoop/gro/blob/main/src/docs/sveltekit.md).